akhmadjonakbarov/Safe-Chat/README.md

 - **User Authentication**
   - Register, login, and token-based authentication (JWT)
 - **Real-time Messaging**
-  - WebSocket-based chat for instant message delivery
+  - WebSocket-based chat for instant delivery
 - **Unread Message Tracking**
-  - Each chatroom displays the number of unread messages
+  - Each chatroom shows the number of unread messages
 - **Last Message Preview**
   - Chat list shows the most recent message for each chatroom
 - **Message Read Status**
-  - Messages automatically marked as read once viewed
+  - Messages automatically marked as read when viewed

 ### 🔒 Safety Features
 - **Wi-Fi Safety Checker (Android)**
-  - Detects if the current network is safe before connecting to chat
+  - Detects if the current network is safe before connecting
-  - Warns users about insecure or suspicious networks
+  - Warns users about insecure or suspicious Wi-Fi networks
-- **End-to-End Encryption (Optional/Planned)**
+- **End-to-End Encryption (Planned)**
-  - Ensures data confidentiality between sender and receiver
+  - Ensures message confidentiality and privacy

 ### 💬 Chatroom Management
 - Create and manage 1-on-1 chatrooms
-- See last message and unread count for each room
+- See last message and unread count
-- Receive message notifications in real time
+- Receive live notifications for new messages

 ---